aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2022/aspose-words-for-net-22-6-release-notes/_index.md

 There are 69 improvements and fixes in this regular monthly release.
 The most notable are:

+- Implemented an ability to convert PDF documents to fixed page formats with high fidelity and performance.
 - DrawingML charts public API was extended to support gradient, texture and pattern fills.
 - Implemented a solid text fill effect inheritance exception that mimics the behavior of MS Word.
-- Implemented rendering PDFs directly to fixed formats without intermediate flow layout.
 - Saving progress notifications were extended for ODT format.

 ## Full List of Issues Covering all Changes in this Release (Reported by .NET Users)